 - His/her earned annual income does exceed the poverty threshold BUT the veteran is working in a protected environment, such as a family business or a sheltered workshop.
 The VA reviews at these situations on a case-by-case basis.

 The VA’s internal manual specifically points out that marginal employment is by definition not substantially gainful employment.
 Unfortunately, VA raters mess this up all the time.
 Particularly in protected employment cases, the VA will take one look at the veteran’s earnings and deny the claim for TDUI based on wages alone.
 This is not the correct VA procedure.
 In marginal employment cases, it is a good idea to obtain statements from one’s employer outlining what kinds of accommodations are being provided the veteran which permit him/her to continue working.
+In cases dealing with DWI and DUI, make sure to deal with the best Westchester DWI Attorney.

 No matter what employment situation a veteran may find himself, there is one simple constant that is imperative when filing a claim for TDIU—completing the application.
 The VA’s Form 21-8940 is the application for increased compensation based on individual unemployability.
 No matter how strong the claim, if the VA raters do not have this form on file, they are obliged to deny the claim.
 For tips on how to fill out this form, see our previous blog posts on this topic.